 The Churches of Divar Island

 Divar Island is a sleepy little island tucked away in the Mandovi River.
 It is located roughly 5 km from the Panaji bus stand.
 This island has been untouched by time and the people of this island have ensured that organisation doesn't take away the charm of the island.
 To reach Divar island, get on the road to Old Goa via Ribander.
 After 5 km you will come across a ferry terminal near the Gene Garden restaurant.
 From here, a leisurely ferry ride will take you to the island.
 Once you reach the island, walk or ride across the empty road along the open fields and a solitary village.
-The church is located on a hillock at the end of this village.
+The church, in the picture above, is located on a hillock at the end of this village.
 From the church, you will get a clear view of the island, Old Goa and some of Panaji city.
 Divar island is one my favorite offbeat places to visit in Goa.
 It's not one to be missed !

 Sunaparanta Art Gallery

-Sunaparanta Art Gallery is a part of the famous Cafe Bodega.
-Both of these are located in a quaint Portuguese bungalow in the neighborhood of Altinho, Panaji.
+Sunaparanta Art Gallery is a part of the famed Cafe Bodega.
+Both of these are located in a quaint Portuguese bungalow in the plush neighborhood of Altinho, Panaji.
 The decor of this place automatically takes you back a few years to a more peaceful time.
 There's an old-world charm about this art gallery.
-Whether it's the subtle floral decor, or the tranquility of the neighborhood, Sunaparanta manages to excude a whole lot of charm.
+Whether it's the subtle floral decor, or the tranquility of the neighborhood, Sunaparanta manages to exude a whole lot of charm.
 Moreover, it has a wonderful cafe where you can sit back, enjoy a delicious red velvet cake and spend the afternoon dreaming of the 80's.
 I used this art gallery as the backdrop for my fashion photo shoot showing off my striped pants.